Backflow Prevention & Testing: What It Is, Why It’s Required, and What to Expect

 Will this be messy or disruptive?

 We plan around your operations—barriers, signage, and off-hours options—to keep staff and customers safe and minimize downtime.
 We’ll also explain what we’re doing as we go, so you’re not left guessing why a certain access point or tool is needed.
-Our goal is to leave you with a working system—and a space that still feels like your home or business.
+When we leave, the system should be working properly and the space should still feel like your home or business.

 Do you offer preventative maintenance or upgrades?

 Yes.
 A scheduled maintenance plan can reduce downtime and surprise failures—especially for drains and high-use washrooms.
 If you want a low-effort plan, we can recommend what’s worth doing yearly vs. what can be checked occasionally—based on what we see on site.
-The goal is to reduce emergencies, extend equipment life, and make future service faster and less disruptive.
+The point is to catch wear early, reduce surprise failures, and make the next visit faster and more predictable.

 How do I book Backflow Prevention & Testing?